The Creative Actor

 Concessions 490€ (includes on-site accommodation and meals).

-Early Bird (if you book before the 1st of April).
+Early Bird – book before the 22nd of May and get a 10% discount.

 This ‘essential’ training gives a comprehensive experience and understanding of the art of acting.